 A biochemical engineer is responsible for the development of new chemical products that can be used by a multitude of companies and individuals.
-They are responsible for the research, development, documentation, and production of products derived from a combination of organic and lab-made materials that can benefits people and society at large.
-These individuals are responsible for the research and development of organic and lab-made products that can benefit society at large.
+They are responsible for the research, development, documentation, and production of products derived from a combination of organic and lab-made materials that can benefit people and society at large.

 These products stretch across every aspect of society.
 Items created can be agricultural chemicals, used to treat and develop foods for public consumption.
 They can be petroleum-based products, such as oils, plastics, paints, or other resins.
 They can be fibrous products, such as papers or textiles.
 They can be cleaning products, either detergents and soaps or perfumes and cosmetics.
 Indeed, most of the products that people come into contact with on an everyday basis are developed via biochemical engineering processes.

 Each day, the engineer juggles several important skills.
 First and foremost is design work.
 They must conduct studies on cells, proteins, viruses, or other biological substances to determine optimal conditions for growth or inhibitors that can stop or kill.
 They must develop and conduct experiments to observe interactions of raw materials with each other and in specific environments.
 Lastly, they must develop processes for building new compounds from these materials that can be mass-produced for the general public’s use.

 In addition to design work, the engineer will need to often work with others in process and product development.
 They will need to work with research personnel and manufacturing personnel to prepare information about products that are developed – safety sheets, manuals, and operating procedures and directions.
 They also need to work with fellow chemists and biologists to develop new technologies and products, so as to continue innovation.